 Although the Messages page shows the short URL like https://rvt.me/xxxxxxxxx, each contact actually receives a unique URL (not all x’s).
 This is different from link shortening services like bit.ly — if you send short links from a link shortening service, everyone would receive the same short URL, and you wouldn’t know who actually clicked the link.

 The actual unique short URL is hidden from the Messages page, because if you opened it in your browser, Telerivet would count it as if the contact clicked the link.
 The Messages page also shows the destination link, which is not sent as part of the SMS, which you can click without being tracked.

 Organizations with the optional Custom Domain Name feature can can replace rvt.me with their own domain name or subdomain.
 It is possible to use multiple custom short link domains if necessary.
-To use a custom short link domain, contact firstname.lastname@example.org for more information.

 The Short Links feature supports link previews on iOS and Android.
 If link previews are enabled on the recipient’s phone, the SMS app may show a title, domain, and an image from the destination page, giving the contact more confidence in the short link.
 When a link preview is loaded, Telerivet marks the message as delivered, but does not count the message as clicked until the contact actually opens the link.